Jobhdez/pine/README.md

 * gcc -g runtime.o ifasm.s
 * ./a.out
 ```
-And I have teated this program
+And I have also tested this program
 ```
 let x = 0;; while x < 5;: print(x);; let x = x + 1;;
 ```